diocorrea/diocorrea.github.io/_posts/2022-11-30-outbox-pattern.md

 Let's picture a common scenario where we have a service that manages `Products` and our customer wants to change a property of a given product, let's say its `price`.
 Several other systems might be interested in the price change information, for instance the *marketing* team could have some triggers configured to send e-mails to certain customers about offers.

-To solve that we can use `Kafka` as event buss, so when the price is updated by the *product-service*, it can publish a new event to a kafka topic and then the *marketing-service* can consume it and have the new value for the price of that product.
+To solve that we can use `Kafka` as event bus, so when the price is updated by the *product-service*, it can publish a new event to a kafka topic and then the *marketing-service* can consume it and have the new value for the price of that product.

 ```mermaid
     graph LR